 This beach is the longest stretch of the beach in Langkawi.
 Pantai Tengah Beach is located just near the southern road bend of Pantai Cenang.

-There is not much to do in terms of sightseeing and activities but is great place to unwind and relax.
+There is not much to do in terms of sightseeing and activities but is a great place to unwind and relax.

 Visit Tengkorak Beach

-Tengkorak Beach is secluded and is one of the most picturesque beaches in the Langkawi.
+Tengkorak Beach is secluded and is one of the most picturesque beaches in Langkawi.
 This beach offers crystal clear water to the soft white sands and forested trees.

-It has all the basic facilities like picnic tables, huts, shower rooms and toilets.
+It has all the basic facilities like picnic tables, huts, shower rooms, and toilets.

 Explore Pantai Cenang Beach

-Located on the western coast line of Langkawi.
+Located on the western coastline of Langkawi.
 Pantai Cenang Beach is the busiest beach on Langkawi Island.
 The beach is a long stretch of beautiful white sand offering great views.

 Also there is beach bars, spas along the beachside road.